IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 CloudWatch logs.
 #### Procedure
 1. From https://console.aws.amazon.com/, click **Services**.
-2. Search for SQS and click on **Simple Queue Services**
+2. Search for SQS and click on **Simple Queue Services**.
 3. Click **Create Queue**.
 4. Select the type as **Standard**.
-5. Enter the name for the queue
+5. Enter the name for the queue.
-6. Keep the rest of the default settings
+6. Keep the rest of the default settings.

 ### Creating a policy for the relevant IAM User
 Perform the following steps for the IAM user who is accessing the SQS logs in